-Weather information about major storms in the Atlantic and Pacific areas is broadcast from WWV and WWVH respectively.7 The brief messages are designed to tell mariners of storm threats in their areas.
+WWVH respectively.7 The brief messages are designed to tell mariners of storm threats in their areas.
 If there are no warnings in the designated areas, the broadcasts will so indicate.
 The ocean areas involved are those for which the U.S. has warning responsibility under international agreement.
-The regular times of issue by the National Weather Service are 0500, 1100, 1700 and 2300 UTC for WWV and 0000, 0600, 1200, and 1800 UTC for WWVH.
+The regular times of issue by the National Weather Service are 0500, 1100.
+1700, and 2300 UTC for WWV and 0000, 0600.
+1200, and 1800 UTC for WWVH.
 These broadcasts are updated effective with the next scheduled announcement following the time of issue.

-WWV broadcasts information about storms in the western North Atlantic, and WWVH lists storms in the eastern and central part of the North Pacific.
-These broadcasts are given in voice from WWV at 10 and 12 minutes after each hour and from WWVH at 49 and 51 minutes after each hour.
+WWV broadcasts information about storms in the western North Atlantic and eastern North Pacific, whereas WWVH lists storms in the eastern and central parts of the North Pacific.
+These broadcasts are given in voice from WWV at 8.
+10, and 12 minutes after each hour and from WWVH at 47.
+49 and 51 minutes after each hour.

-Sample broadcasts that exemplify the type of information mariners might expect to receive from WWV, for instance, are as follows:
+Sample broadcasts that exemplify the type of information mariners might expect to receive from WWV. for instance. are as follows:

-"North Atlantic weather, West of 35 West at 1700 GMT: Hurricane Donna, intensifying, 24 North, 60 West, moving Northwest, 20 knots, winds 75 knots; storm, 65 North, 35 West, moving East, 10 knots, winds 50 knots, seas 15 feet.'
+"North Atlantic weather West of 35 West at 1700 UTC: Hurricane Donna, intensifying, 24 North.
+60 West, moving northwest.
+20 knots. winds 75 knots;